Karen Harrison: Railway and trade union career

-Starting at Old Oak Common depot (now owned by Great Western Railway and subsequently relocated at London Paddington station), she transferred to Marylebone depot (now part of Chiltern Railways) after 10 years.
+During 1979 six woman overcame the prejudice of the time and commenced their careers as Traction Trainees, the first step towards becoming Drivers.
+Karen was the last of these woman joining British Rail as a Traction Trainee on 12 Nov 1979 at Old Oak Common depot.
+Karen eventually began her driver training after transferring to Selhurst depot on the Southern Region in March 1985.
+She remained at Selhurst for short period before transferring to Marylebone depot (now part of Chiltern Railways) 1988, where she was to become one of three women drivers.

 There was much resistance to her presence on the footplate from both managers and colleagues, who vehemently disapproved of the presence of a woman in their masculine world.
 Ten years of sustained harassment – both verbal and physical – abated after her transfer to Marylebone depot.

 Harrison has described her railway career as "Ten years of hell, ten years of heaven.
 It's a bit tough when you're only a teenager and you're hit by this gigantic tidal wave of hate.
 To a lot of the men, I was the proverbial turd in the swimming pool.
 Every day I walked into the mess room I'd be s***ting myself, but strutting about pretending not to be.
 I couldn't let them create no-go areas for me; that would've established a precedent and we couldn't have that, could we?
 It would've been the beginning of the end."
 In the BBC documentary, People's Century, she put her survival over that first decade down to "Glaswegian family genes, rich in stubbornness" and the support of the old-style Communists at the depot: "It was like being raised by wolves.
 They did a grand job, bless them."

-After moving to Marylebone depot she rapidly advanced through the ranks of her trade union, having joined the train drivers' union, ASLEF, on her first day on the railway.
+After moving to Marylebone depot she rapidly advanced through the ranks of her trade union, having joined the train drivers' union, ASLEF, on her first day on the railway, as was required at that time due the Closed Shop practice at that time within British Rail.
 Harrison became the first woman to hold various positions in ASLEF, culminating in 1995 when she was elected to the highest position a lay member can hold: presiding over ASLEF's annual conference (The Annual Assembly of Delegates) during which time she was an active trade unionist and political campaigner.
 However, a bout of meningitis ended her train driving career as she was declared medically unfit to drive trains.
 Being on the then Economic League employment blacklist, her future job options were extremely limited, but she was able to find employment as a full-time officer for the trade union UNISON.
 She was extremely successful in representing Union members at employment tribunals, more than holding her own against professional barristers.
 Her proud boast was that she never 'lost' a tribunal.
 This gave her a taste for the law prompting her to take up legal studies as a mature student.